SYMPLICITY™ BLOOD PRESSURE PROCEDURE

 Risks of high blood pressure

-Learn the signs and symptoms of long-term untreated high blood pressure or hypertension and the risks of its effects on the body.
+Learn the signs and symptoms of long-term high blood pressure, also known as hypertension, and the risks of its effects on the body.1,2

 Main risks of hypertension

-If you have high blood pressure (also known as hypertension), your heart works harder, which can raise your risk of heart attacks, strokes, heart failure, and kidney failure.1,2 These risks can be very serious — especially if your high blood pressure is left untreated.
+If you have high blood pressure, your heart works harder, which can raise your risk of heart attacks, strokes, heart failure, and kidney failure.1,2 These risks can be very serious — especially if your high blood pressure is left untreated.

 Symptoms of high blood pressure